-With three kids ages 9, 11 and 14, life can seem like a bit of a time warp sometimes.
+With three kids ages 9, 11, and 14, life can sometimes seem like a bit of a time warp.
 My fellow moms come from so many different walks of life.
-There are the ones who can whip up a hearty taco dinner for fifteen teenagers with a 30 minute notice.
+Some can whip up a hearty taco dinner for fifteen teenagers with a 30-minute notice.
 There are the ones who always have a cooler full of fruit and granola in their car for the entire Cub Scout troop.
 And there are the ones who balance babies on their hips and mix organic mac and cheese while waiting for the school bus.

 If you are confused and looking for facts about food production and labeling, become a 2015 City Mom by completing an application at http://www.watchusgrow.org/ by November 15.
 You will not regret this opportunity.
 Visit the farms.
 Talk to the farmers — then, tell your friends!